-A race weekend is composed of one half hour practice session and one half hour qualifying session, followed by two races.
+A race weekend is composed of one practice session of forty-five minutes and one half hour qualifying session, followed by two races.

-Race 1 is run over 170km or 60 minutes (except for Monaco and Singapore where the race is run over 140km), and each driver must complete one compulsory pitstop in which a minimum of two tyres must be changed.
+Race 1 is run over 170km or 60 minutes (except for Monaco where the race is run over 140km and in Budapest where the race is run over 160km), and each driver must complete one compulsory pitstop in which a minimum of two tyres must be changed.

 The grid for Race 2 is determined by the finishing order of the first race, with the top 8 positions reversed.
-Race 2 is run over 120km or 45 minutes (except for Monaco and Singapore where the race is run over 100km), with no pitstops allowed.
+Race 2 is run over 120km or 45 minutes (except for Monaco where the race is run over 140km), with no pitstops allowed.

 Any driver who is not classified in the top ten positions at the end of the race or, didn’t start the race from his normal grid position or, changed tyres during race two at a time when climatic conditions did not necessitate the use of a different specification of tyre, will not be eligible for points awarded for fastest lap.